GuildCrafts/web-development-js/_goals/96-Foundational_Relational_Database_Exercises.md

 ## Specifications

 It is recommended that you complete these specs in order.
-The LeetCode exercises build on the **SQL Foundations** exercises.

 **SQL Foundations**
 - [ ] [SQLBolt](https://sqlbolt.com/) exercises completed
   - [ ] Solutions added to artifact repo
 - [ ] Exercises in "Tutorials: Learn SQL in stages" section on [SQLZOO](http://sqlzoo.net/) completed
-  - [ ] Solutions added to artifact repo

-**SQL Foundations Practice Exercises**
-- [ ] 10 TOTAL "Easy" and "Medium" level [database challenges](https://leetcode.com/problemset/database/) on LeetCode completed
   - [ ] Solutions added to artifact repo

 **Exercises to Reinforce Conceptual Knowledge**